-- if a callback is active at the time of removal, the call MUST block until that callback returns.
-The callback is not activated anew during or after that block. - if the callback was removed earlier, or was unregistered by returning false, this call does nothing. - the removal only affects the cb identified by 'cookie', even if the same callback was registered multiple times. - if the cookie was not created by adding a callback to this object instance, a 'BadParameter' is thrown. - a 'Timeout' or 'NoSuccess' exception is thrown if the backend cannot guarantee that the callback gets successfully removed. - note that the backend MUST allow the removal of the callback, if it did allow its addition hence, no authentication, autorization or permission faults are tom be expected.
+Notes: - if a callback is active at the time of

+- if the callback was removed earlier, or was unregistered by returning false, this call does nothing.

+- the removal only affects the cb identified by 'cookie', even if the same callback was registered multiple times.

+- if the cookie was not created by adding a callback to this object instance, a 'BadParameter' is thrown. - a 'Timeout' or 'NoSuccess' exception is thrown if the backend cannot guarantee that the callback gets successfully removed. - note that the backend MUST allow the removal of the callback, if it did allow its addition hence, no authentication, authorization or permission faults are tom be expected.